MikkoVihtakari/PlotSvalbard/README.md

 News
 --------
+2018-12-18 Updated to v0.7.
+Added interpolation for oceanographic section plots together with a function that produces such plots using ggplot2.
+Renamed the previous `interpolate` function, which performed spatial interpolation to `interpolate_spatial`.
+Added possibility to adjust legend positions to `basemap`.
+Improved Barents Sea current arrow plotting.
+The new functions are still relatively unstabile and introduce more dependancies.
+Please report if you do not manage to install the new version of PlotSvalbard.
+The situation will be improved in the future updates.

 2018-11-07 Updated to the next major version v0.6.
 Added temperature - salinity plot functions from the MarineDatabase package.
 These functions are still under development.
 Updated online documentation, streamlined shape files (they take less space now, but Kongsfjorden maps take a couple of second longer to generate), and fixed a bug that caused `basemap` function to crash if there was no land within the limits (thanks for noticing it Allison!).

 2018-10-26 Updated to next major version v0.5.
 Added ocean currents for Barents Sea as well as (rudimentary) waffle charts.
 Made the arguments for basemap more logical. *This update will break the maps made using previous versions of the package*.
 Change the argument names inside basemap, and it should work as before.